Please expand the indicators below for more information on the 2026/27 scorecard.

 Prescribing

-- We have introduced two new measures - the duration of courses of amoxicillin 500mg capsules and doxycycline 100mg capsules.
+- In addition to the new measures introduced last year, including duration of courses of amoxicillin 500mg capsules and doxycycline 100mg capsules, we have added an additional target of five day prescribing for phenoxymethylpenicillin tablets.
 These antimicrobials will be monitored for five day prescribing in accordance with the infection management guidance.

 The antibiotic duration of therapy workstream is one of 16 national medicines optimisation opportunities.
 “Research increasingly demonstrates that short courses of antibiotics are as effective as longer courses in treating patients with uncomplicated infection (Lee et al, 2023), (Garwan et al, 2023).
 Reflecting this evidence, NICE guidance for common infections routinely recommends the shortest effective course of treatment, to reduce selection pressure for antimicrobial resistance and inadvertent patient harm from antibiotic treatment.
 Five-day courses are recommended when antibiotics are indicated for sinusitis, sore throat, COPD infective exacerbation, cough (acute), pneumonia (community-acquired) and otitis media.”